-More recently, Bates et al. (2008) note that for Europe, based on climate projections from the ECHAM4 and HadCM3 GCMs, in the 2020s there is a projected increased risk of winter floods in northern Europe, and increased risk of flash floods over the whole of Europe.
-Sillmann and Roeckner (2008) find that over a broad region they classify as central Europe (12W-40E 45N-55N) there is an increase of both maximum 5-day rainfall (RX5day) and 95th percentile rainfall (R95p) with climate change under the A1B emissions scenario.
-In general, the differences between A1B and B1 were not pronounced until the decade approaching 2100.

-Similarly, Beniston et al. (2007) found that heavy winter precipitation could increase in central and northern Europe with climate change.
-These changes were weaker for the B2 emissions scenarios than for the A2 scenario.
-However, the authors found that model choices can have greater effects on the magnitude (RCM) and pattern (GCM) of response than the choice of scenario.
-Analysing projections under the A2 and B2 scenarios from an ensemble of nine RCMs, they found that changes in maximum 5-day rainfall simulated under the B2 scenario were smaller than those simulated under the A2 scenario in two cases, and similar in the other two cases.
-However, there were no systematic differences in projected increases in maximum 1-day rainfall between the scenarios, though the increases were positive and up to about 40%.
+More recently, Bates et al. (2008) note that for Europe, using various scenarios based on the ECHAM4 and HadCM3 GCMs, in the 2020s, an increased risk of flash floods over the whole of Europe is possible.
+In contrast, Beniston et al. (2007) found that heavy winter precipitation decreased in the south of Europe with climate change and also decreased strongly in the summer.
+These changes, which were weaker for the B2 emissions scenario than for the A2 emissions scenario, were more robust in winter than in summer and reflect changes in mean precipitation.
+However, model choices had greater effects on the magnitude (RCM) and pattern (GCM) of response than the choice of emissions scenario.
+Analysing projections under the A2 and B2 scenarios from an ensemble of RCMs, they found that changes in maximum 5-day rainfall (R5d) simulated under the B2 scenario were smaller than those simulated under the A2 scenario in two cases, and similar in the other two cases.
+Over the Mediterranean land areas, however, R5d decreased as well as mean precipitation in some model experiments.
+In parts of southern Europe, projected summer changes in maximum 1-day rainfall (R1d) ranged between -60 and +10%.
+In most cases the declines were smaller for the B2 scenario than the A2 scenario.